kanakiyajay/grunt-tasks/19-grunt-wiredep/README.md

 ## Using Bower

 You will have to make sure you have bower installed on your machine before starting.
-If not, it can be installed using `npm install -g bower` Then run `bower init`
+If not, it can be installed using:

+`npm install -g bower`

+Initiate bower by running:

+`bower init`

 Follow the command line tutorial and it will generate your bower.json for your project.